BES-QSIG/Data-integration-R/Data-integration-R.md

                         on t1.EASTING = t2.x_10km
                         and t1.NORTHING = t2.y_10km")

-    ## Warning: Quoted identifiers should have class SQL, use DBI::SQL() if the
-    ## caller performs the quoting.

 However, we may need to remove rows where there is missing data for some analyses.
 We can do this with the `complete.cases` function.
 This returns only rows with no `NA` values.

     cs_join_agCC <- cs_join_ag[complete.cases(cs_join_ag),]
-    #124 obs left

 We can use the plot produced by the `pairs` function again to visualise relationships.
 We first use the `subset` function to remove unwanted variables.

     cs_join_agCC <- subset(cs_join_agCC, select = -c(x_10km,y_10km,x,y))
     pairs(cs_join_agCC[,-c(1,2,3)]) # don't plot country/county columns

 ![](Data-integration-R_files/figure-markdown_strict/unnamed-chunk-31-1.png)